mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

     ```

     * This will start the adb server in the Windows host.
     * Note down the IPV4 address of your Windows host PC/machine.
+You can get the IP address of your Windows device by typing `Get-NetIPAddress` on your PowerShell terminal.

     **TROUBLESHOOTING:**